dotnet/linker/docs/error-codes.md

   void TestMethod(Type type)
   {
-      // IL2006 Trim analysis: The requirements declared via the `DynamicallyAccessedMembersAttribute` on the parameter 'type' on method 'TestMethod'
+      // IL2006 Trim analysis: The requirements declared via the 'DynamicallyAccessedMembersAttribute' on the parameter 'type' on method 'TestMethod'
       // don't match those on the parameter 'type' on method 'NeedsPublicConstructors'.
       // The source value must declare at least the same requirements as those declared on the target location it's assigned to
       NeedsPublicConstructors(type);

-      // IL2006 Trim analysis: The requirements declared via the `DynamicallyAccessedMembersAttribute` on the field '_typeField'
+      // IL2006 Trim analysis: The requirements declared via the 'DynamicallyAccessedMembersAttribute' on the field '_typeField'
       // don't match those on the parameter 'type' on method 'NeedsPublicConstructors'.
       // The source value must declare at least the same requirements as those declared on the target location it's assigned to
       NeedsPublicConstructors(_typeField);